 I have limited storage space, so I was worried about where to keep it because it's such an awkward size.
 But I've been taking it apart after I'm done using it, making it really easy to store.

 It has a thick foam padding, so it's much more comfortable than the plastic hoops of your childhood.
-Though more than $30 for a hula hoop can seem like a splurge, it's something that you can use time and time again.
-And the one I got came with a jump rope and resistance band to use in other workouts.
+And it's something that you can use time and time again.
+The one I got even came with a jump rope and resistance band to use in other workouts.

-The Better Sense hoop that I use is currently out of stock, but if you want to get your hands on one now, there are similar options you can order from Amazon.
+I used the Better Sense hoop, but there are similar options you can order from Amazon.

 It's really fun